How to Manage Concrete Assets

-When facility operators and managers observe cracks and spalling in their concrete structure, or hear of other facilities experiencing cracking or a failure, they often begin to question the sturdiness of their own structures and call in a qualified engineer to examine the plant.
-But if the facility doesn’t have a document called a baseline, the engineer is forced to act as a detective investigating as far back as the original construction to determine whether the cracks are related to design, construction or operator error or a combination of these factors.
-Cracks, fissures and spalling can happen for a variety of reasons, and without the full history of the bin, it may be more difficult to determine how the problem arose, whether it is serious and how to fix it.
+Every now and again our industry endures a fatal accident involving the collapsing of a concrete grain bin.
+The heartbreaking news creates a shockwave throughout the town and surrounding communities, causing area elevators to suddenly question the sturdiness of their own structures.
+At this point a local engineer is called to examine the foundation, walls and roof.
+But if the facility doesn’t have a document called a baseline, the engineer is forced to act as a detective investigating a crime scene.
+Cracks, fissures and spalling can happen for a variety of reasons, and without the full history of the bin, it is anyone’s guess how the problem arose and how to fix it.

 Dick Kobetz, president of Sunfield Engineering, Inc., says a good baseline, a collection of records and data that show the evolution of the bin since construction, is one of the key aspects in maintaining slip-formed concrete structures.
-In the event that you need to have an engineer inspect the facility, the more background or baseline data an investigating engineer has — versus assumptions — the more accurate the analyses and conclusions.
+In the event that you need to have an engineer inspect the facility, an already prepared baseline will aid the engineer in diagnosing the problem and devising a solution.

 Concrete bins, when designed properly, are practically a zero-maintenance asset; however, there are steps that should be taken before construction and annually to ensure that the bin will function for years to come.